 What motivates a creator?
 A desire for his creation to exist.
 And the reason why a creator created whatever, is because he loves it enough to want to see it exist.
 It is a deep, true love, that comes from inside us.

 But what is the secret of creation?
 How do we create the what in “What do I want?”

 We invent it from scratch!

 It is both as simple and as complicated as that.
 Even if it seems impossible, it is worth trying.
-There are many things that have been discovered or invented when it seemed impossible.
+Many things have been discovered or invented when it seemed impossible.

 Chapter 6: Tension Seeks Resolution

 The tendency for any structure is to fix every stress that it suffers by going down the path of least resistance.
-If you stretch an elastic band, its tendency is to revert to its original form as soon as you release it.
+If you stretch an elastic band, it tends to revert to its original form as soon as you release it.

 Sometimes we have contradictory tensions.
 If we are hungry (tension), we will naturally try to resolve this tension by eating (resolution).
 However, if we are overweight, we want to reduce the weight to a reasonable level, which creates a different system of tension and resolution.
 Being overweight (tension) encourages us to eat less (resolution).

 The two systems are incompatible.
 If we try to solve one, we let go of the other one and allow the tension in it to increase.
 It is a conflict born of the very structure we are using.